Yasi2110/CSES-ProblemSet-Solutions/Sorting and Searching/Sorting and Searching.md

 ```

 ## [Stick Lengths](https://cses.fi/problemset/task/1074)
 The length that we are gonna make all sticks equal to is optimal when it is the median of the set of numbers we are given.
+A median is the element in the midlle of a sequence when the numbers in it are sorted.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;